wang701/v4/content/about/index.md

 ---
 title: 'About Me'
-avatar: './me.jpg'
+avatar: './moi.jpg'
 skills:
-  - JavaScript (ES6+)
+  - C
-  - HTML & (S)CSS
+  - C++
-  - React
+  - Python
-  - Vue
+  - Yocto
-  - Node.js
+  - MATLAB
-  - WordPress
+  - Docker
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Yang, a Ph.D. candidate working at Open Ag Technologies and Systems Center of Purdue University.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I enjoy building things from ground up, especially handy hardware gadgets and useful software applications.
+I always strive to solve problems in an efficient and performant manner.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I am the chief maker behind [ISOBlue](https://www.isoblue.org/) - a plug-and-play device that helps me collect CAN and GPS logs from different kinds of ag machinery automagically for my research.
+I have used these data to perform extensive data analysis and forensics for generating cool visualizations and ag-related insights.

-Here are a few technologies I've been working with recently:
+Here are a few technologies I've been using recently: